Pshy0/pshy_merge/README.md

  - `--includesources|--includesource <module.name>`: Includes the module's source in the output (see `pshy.compiler.modules`).
  - `--testinit`: Simulate the initialization of the script, and display errors if there would be.
  - `--werror`: If `--testinit` fails then abort and exit with code 1.
- - `--enabled-modules`: Next specified modules will be enabled by default.
-This option is on by default.
+ - `--enabled-modules` (default): Next specified modules will be manually enabled by default.
- - `--disabled-modules`: Next specified modules will be disabled by default.
-They can be enabled in-game with `!enablemodule <module_name>` or by maps requiring them.
+ - `--disabled-modules`: Next specified modules will be manually disabled by default.
+They can be enabled in-game with `!enablemodule <module_name>` or by enabling modules that depends on them.
+ - `--direct-modules`: The next modules are not enabled when they are dependencies for enabled modules.
+They can be manually or directly enabled or disabled.
+ - `--indirect-modules` (default): The next modules are automatically enabled when they are dependencies of enabled modules.

 Example to compile `pshy.essentials_plus` and output the result to your clipboard:
 ```bash